Bisphenol A (BPA)

 Higher nonylphenol exposure is associated with lower kidney function in humans (Chen et al. 2021).

-The risk of suspected NAFLD is increased in adolescents with higher levels of BPA exposure, particularly in those of Hispanic ethnicity (Verstraete et al. 2018).
-In the general U.S. adult population, BPA is associated with an increased risk of NAFLD (Kim et al. 2019).
+Higher BPA and BPS exposure levels were associated with a higher risk of non-alcoholic fatty liver disease (NAFLD) in U.S. adults (Peng et al. 2022; Kim et al. 2019).
+The risk of NAFLD is also increased in adolescents with higher levels of BPA exposure, particularly in those of Hispanic ethnicity (Verstraete et al. 2018).
+In the general Korean adult population, BPA is also associated with an increased risk of NAFLD (An et al. 2021).
 BPF is also linked to an increased risk of NAFLD in humans, and can cause related changes in laboratory studies (Wang et al. 2020).

 BPA is also linked to obstructive sleep apnea, common in people with diabetes, obesity, or metabolic syndrome.
 People with severe sleep apnea were found to have higher levels of BPA (and lower levels of vitamin D) (Erden et al. 2014).